pavinpp/MSc-MCM-JAX/README.md

 ## Installation Guide

-To use XLB, you must first install JAX and other dependencies using the following commands:
+To use JAX-LaB, you must first install JAX and other dependencies using the following commands:

 Please refer to https://github.com/google/jax for the latest installation documentation.
 The following table is taken from [JAX's Github page](https://github.com/google/jax).